Boone Hall Plantation

 After you park your car at Boone Hall Plantation and Gardens, you need to first sign up for the various activities at the Hospitality Center, an old home, tucked between moss-covered trees, featuring a lovely bed of flowers in the front yard.

-The U-Pick area is open in-season.
-The agricultural arm of the plantation is known as Boone Hill Farms.
+The U-Pick area is open in season.
+The agricultural arm of the plantation isknown as Boone Hall Farms.

 Slave Street.
-Each former slave cabin contains a recorded and informative video/TV tour as well as many other photos and props explaining black history throughout the years when slaves served the Plantation.
+Each former slave cabin contains a recorded and informative video/TV tour as well as many oher photos and props explaining black history throughout the years when slaves served on the plantation.

 Gullah Culture: This is a live presentation explaining the development of the Gullah culture in the Charleston area..
 This live stage-like was, in my opinion, one of the best features that Boone Hall Plantation offers.
 This presentation is performed two times a day.
 Don't miss it!